forwardemail/forwardemail.net/app/views/guides/printer-camera-fax-scanner-email-smtp-setup-guide-tls-compatibility/index.md

 For printers that won't accept scan-to-email configuration settings, try configuring the settings through the web interface rather than the printer's control panel.
 The web interface often provides more detailed error messages and configuration options.

 When encountering SSL/TLS connection errors, verify that you're using the correct port and encryption combination.
-Brother printers require exact matches between port numbers and encryption methods - port 465 must use SSL/TLS, while port 587 must use STARTTLS.
+Brother printers require exact matches between port numbers and encryption methods - port 465 must use SSL/TLS (recommended), while port 587 must use STARTTLS.

 > \[!CAUTION]
 > Some Brother printer models have known issues with specific SMTP server configurations.
 If standard configuration fails, consult Brother's support documentation for model-specific workarounds.